top of page

 Cons

-Larger than full frame (Medium Format) cameras are not ideal for this technique because their lenses are not as fast.
-You can adapt some full frame lenses to medium format cameras like the Fuji GFX and have them project over the whole sensor.
-This looks great for single images, but would not be great for this technique due to corner performance being unintentional (bad quality).
+Larger than full frame (Medium Format) cameras are not ideal for this technique either, due to their lenses having smaller entrance pupils.
+You can adapt some full frame lenses to medium format cameras (eg. Fuji GFX, Hasselblad X) and have them project over the whole sensor.
+This looks great for single images, but would not be ideal for this technique due to poor corner performance.